 Abandoned malls, big-box retailers declaring bankruptcy, major players shutting down flagship stores – these have become constants in the retail news these days.
 The way people shop isn’t the same anymore.
-Sometime in the turn of the millennium, Amazon stopped being just a rainforest and started being associated with books and online shopping.
-With all this happening, it’s easy to assume that retail is dying and e-commerce is taking over.
+Sometime in the turn of the millennium, With all this happening, it’s easy to assume that retail is dying and e-commerce is taking over.
 However, this isn’t entirely true.

 The race stopped being about “How do we go online?” and became more about seamless integration of all channels from the perspective of the customer.
 Brick & mortar presence, app presence, online stores are all mere touch-points in a customer’s journey and each has a role to play.

 Omni-channel is the integration of all the channels a company offers for a consumer to engage with them.
 A consumer could start off by looking at a product catalog, go to the store to get a better feel of the product and finally end up buying it from a marketplace like Amazon, albeit from the same seller at a better price.

 In fact, most progressive and ‘online only’ retailers, like Bonobos, Warby Parker, etc. are opening physical stores in multiple locations.
 Some opened traditional showrooms where you can leave the store with the items you’ve purchased.
 Some opened guideshops which let customers try out the items they’re interested in purchasing and then allowed them to place an order online from the store.